MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 ## Known limitations

+##### Schema changes

- **Schema changes:** Materialize does not support changes to schemas for existing publications, and will set the source into an error state if a breaking DDL change is detected upstream.
+Materialize does not support changes to schemas for existing publications, and will set the source into an error state if a breaking DDL change is detected upstream.
 To handle schema changes, you need to drop the existing sources and then recreate them after creating new publications for the updated schemas.

+##### Supported types

-- **Supported data types:** Sources can only be created from publications that use [data types](/sql/types/) supported by Materialize.
+Sources can only be created from publications that use [data types](/sql/types/) supported by Materialize.
 Attempts to create sources from publications which contain unsupported data types will fail with an error.

+##### Truncation

-- **Truncation:** Tables replicated into Materialize should not be truncated.
+Tables replicated into Materialize should not be truncated.
 If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is recreated.

 ## Related pages